A flow might fail for a variety of reasons. Understanding the various types of error messages can help you isolate the problem and fix it.

 This is why it is important to follow Best Practices for Flow Design and test your flows to make sure they are robust and execute with expected results.
 If a flow encounters a downstream dependency error, the flow must be able to run again and not duplicate data.
 If applicable, you can also improve the resiliency of your flow by enabling a retry policy for interactions with external systems.

 To troubleshoot downstream dependency errors, look at the error message and determine if the flow should be re-run.
 All interactions with dependencies should have retry policies in place, but it is possible to see a dependency error even with those policies.
-The error message will indicate what status code the dependency returned, and you can take action based on that.
+The error message will indicate which status code the dependency returned, and you can take action based on that.